1957 Giro d'Italia: Route and stages

 The route was revealed on 5 March 1957.

 Classification leadership

 One jersey was worn during the 1957 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+There were no time bonuses in 1957.

-The mountains classification leader.
-The climbs were ranked in first and second categories.
+A secondary classification was the mountains classification.
+For the first time in Giro history, the climbs were ranked in first and second categories.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 There were two categories of mountains.
 The first category awarded 10, 7, 5, 3, and 1 points, while the second distributed 5, 3, and 1 points.

-Although no jersey was awarded, there was also one classification for the teams, in which the teams were awarded points for their rider's performance during the stages.
+There was an intermediate sprints classification.
+The first three riders at each intermediate sprint received points, 5 for the winner down to 1 for the third.

+Also present was the piste classification, in Italian known as Trofeo de Velodromos, a rebranding of 1956's Trofeo della plata.
+There were eight stages that ended on a velodrome, and the first three riders on those stages received points (5 for the winner, down to 1 for the third).

+There was also one classification for the teams, based on stage positions: the stage positions of the three best riders per team were added, and the team with the lowest total rank was the best team.
+There was no jersey for this classifications.